What do you do if your husband doesn’t want to make love?

 If you’re in this situation, what specifically would you like to know?
 And do these categories resonate with you?

-Other Posts in our Series:
+Other Posts in the Low Libido Husband Series: